 About Us

-With over 35 years experience in successfully exceeding customer expectations, a genuine passion for rugs and their attendant cultures combined with a discerning eye for quality and value - we offer a vetted selection from the vast array of rugs available in the marketplace along with a unique and unprecedented commitment.
+With over 35 years experience in successfully exceeding customer expectations, a genuine passion for rugs and their attendant cultures combined with a discerning eye for quality and value - we offer a vetted selection from the vast array of rugs available in the marketplace along with an unprecedented "first in the industry" commitment.

 The Difference

 It’s simple.
-At Rubicon Rugs our rugs are set at Big box/Internet "Sale" prices and 10% of the sale price will be donated to GoodWeave, the international leader in the fight towards ending child labor in rugs.
-Once your purchase is finalized, you’ll receive an email acknowledgment from the GoodWeave thanking you for your contribution.
+We believe in Symbiotic Mutualism Captialism at Rubicon Rugs.
+Our brand name rugs are set at Big Box/Internet "Sale" prices and 10% of the sale price each rug purchased will be forwarded to GoodWeave, the international leader in the fight towards ending child labor in rugs.
+Once your purchase is finalized, you’ll receive an email acknowledgment from GoodWeave International thanking you for your contribution.
 Your rug will not only add beauty to your home, but every time you see it, you’ll be pleased knowing you’ve contributed towards making the world a better place.

 Questions?